IIITLucknowSWEngg/CSAICSBTeam017/README.md

 ## 💡 Project Goals

-The main goals for this integration are:
+The main goals of the Google Pay project are:

 - **Seamless User Experience**: Make the payment process frictionless and user-friendly. ✨
 - **Security**: Ensure safe and encrypted transactions via Google Pay. 🔒